IceHe/lib/mac/setup-guide.md

 1. Login the Google account

-1. Turn on `Sync` - automatically request you to confirm
+1. Turn on `Sync` - automatically

+    Chrome will usually request me to turn on `Sync` after logining

     MAY require the independent synchronization password

 1. Synchronize the extensions - automatically

+    Chrome will do it in the background after I turning on `Sync`

-    or do it manually if `Sync` does not work well
+    Do it manually if `Sync` does not work well

     `Chrome` Menu Bar → `Window` → `Extensions` → Sidebar on the left → `Open Chrome Web Store`